-- With regard to the media platform and user interface regulation, the law establishes a marketplace principle. - This means the regulation applies to media platforms and user interfaces that are intended for use in Germany. - A service is deemed to be intended for use in Germany if: - users in Germany are targeted by the service, which is determined based on an overall assessment, considering, for instance, the service's language, the content offered or marketing activities - o the service generates a significant portion of its revenue in Germany - EU/EEA country of origin principle: - The regulation applies regardless of the EU/EEA country of origin. - Whether Germany's marketplace approach constitutes a violation of the EU/EEA country of origin principle is currently subject to debate. - The European Commission requested during the legislative process that Germany examine the compatibility of the law with compliance with the EU/EEA country of origin principle.
-However, the European Commission has not imposed any obligation to change the regulation.
-Germany did not amend the law in the subsequent legislative process. - Several German legal experts take the view that the regulation violates the EU country of origin principle. - As doubts about the compatibility with EU law remain, courts will have to decide whether the application to companies established in other EU/EEA countries is lawful.
+- With regard to the media platform and user interface regulation, the law establishes a marketplace principle. - This means the regulation applies to media platforms and user interfaces that are intended for use in Germany. - A service is deemed to be intended for use in Germany if: - users in Germany are targeted by the service, which is determined based on an overall assessment, considering, for instance, the service's language, the content offered or marketing activities - o the service generates a significant portion of its revenue in Germany - EU/EEA country of origin principle: - o The regulation applies regardless of the EU/EEA country of origin. - Whether Germany's marketplace approach constitutes a violation of the EU/EEA country of origin principle is currently subject to debate. - The European Commission requested during the legislative process that Germany examine the compatibility of the law with regard to its compliance with the EU/EEA country of origin principle.
+However, no obligation has been imposed by the commission to change the regulation.
+Germany did not amend the law in the further subsequent process. - Several German legal experts take the view that the regulation violates the EU country of origin principle. - As doubts about the compatibility with EU law remain, courts will have to decide whether the application to companies established in other EU/EEA countries is lawful.
 Until the question has been resolved by a court, robust arguments exist to take the position that the law violates EU laws.
 However, service providers that take this position have to factor in that they might be sanctioned by German regulators and will have to defend their position in court.